LEVEL 2 MEDITATION

-From time to time, without realizing it we all project our “unique or slanted” perspectives onto other people, like seeing only the best in a new love or projecting nefarious qualities onto a mean boss or having unrealistic expectations for a new business endeavor.
-These illusory projections have to be drawn back into the psychic content at some point.
+From time to time, without realizing it we all project our “flawed or slanted” perspectives onto other people, like seeing only the best in a new love or projecting nefarious qualities onto a mean boss or having unrealistic expectations for a new business endeavor.
+These illusory projections are not based in reality and have to be drawn back into the psychic content at some point.
 Obviously, this reservoir of unfinished business is vastly different from person to person.
 However, from the perspective of the ego-personality, these negative life experiences adversely affect the self-esteem and hinder the spiritual development of the individual.
 Level 2 Meditation is a slow and methodical process for cleaning up these unconscious obstructions.

-There is a name for this dark side of the soul – it is called the “shadow self.”
+There is a name for this dark side of the psyche or soul – it is called the “shadow self.”
 It is comprised of “fragments” of our personality that have been hurt or rejected by the ego and repressed into unconsciousness.
-But, the shadow reveals itself and its power as the “personification of your darkness and weaknesses” and when active, is frequently felt in the solar plexus, the power center.
+But, the personal shadow also reveals itself and its power as the “personification of your darkness, anger, resentments, weaknesses, etc.” and when active, is frequently felt in the solar plexus, the power center (below the diaphragm).
 It is the equivalent of the devil in Christianity which tries to lead us astray.
-The shadow does have the “power” to subjectively lead us astray or make us feel guilty or arrange things so we do not see an issue clearly or correctly; whatever it takes to get our attention it will not hesitate to do because it wants resolution with the conscious self.
-It has the “power” to recreate in our life experience the circumstances which mimic our original mistake or condition and will continue to repeat this action over and over again until we take notice.
+The shadow does have the “power” to subjectively lead us astray or make us feel guilty or arranges things so we do not see an issue or person clearly or correctly; whatever it takes to get our attention it will not hesitate to do because it wants resolution with the conscious self.
+It has the “power” to recreate in our life experience the circumstances which mimic the repression of a part of our personality and will continue to repeat this action over and over again until we take notice.
 These things are done, not by some dark and sinister power, but with our own personal power that we lost in the original situation.
 In reality, our shadow self is a part of us that wants to be released, redeemed, forgiven and brought into the light.
 Resolution of the shadow means wading into our personal darkness to reclaim our fragmented self and forgiving our mistakes, resolving the pain and reclaiming our power for the purpose of wholeness and self-realization.
 This is what I believe Jesus Christ meant when he said, “Physician, heal thyself.”
 See the link below for detailed information on the shadow.

 THE SHADOW: Our Dark Self